-CHILKOOT TRAIL CONDITIONS REPORT
+CHILKOOT TRAIL REPORT

-U.S. Park Service Rangers and Parks Canada Wardens will not be on patrol until June 2, 2013.
+U.S. Park Service Rangers will not be on patrol until late Spring 2023.
 There is no cell phone coverage along the trail.
 Iridium Satellite phones may work in some areas.
 Satellite phone users may seek 24 hour emergency assistance through Denali Dispatch at 1-907-683-6351 in US.
 Bad weather conditions may delay medical or rescue assistance for several days.
-Helicopter medical evacuations from the trail will cost a minimum of $1600.
+Helicopter medical evacuations from the trail will cost a minimum of $1800.
 Trail hikers are advised to consult their medical insurance policies before starting their hike.
-Only those experienced in winter backcountry travel, prepared with essential avalanche safety and winter camping gear, and travelling with partners should attempt the Chilkoot in Winter or early Spring.
+Only those experienced in winter backcountry travel, prepared with essential avalanche safety and winter camping gear, and travelling with partners should attempt the Chilkoot in early Spring.

 BE PREPARED.
 NEVER TRAVEL ALONE.
-LEAVE ITINERARY WITH NPS STAFF AND FAMILY OR FRIENDS.